 Organization.
 An outline of the paper is as follows.
 We start with some definitions and preliminaries in Section 2.
-As our main contribution is on the hardness side, we discuss the hardness results first and defer the algorithmic results to Section 7 towards the end of the paper.
+As the algorithmic results are relatively simple and our main contribution is on the hardness side, we present the algorithmic results in Section 7 towards the end of the paper, and discuss the hardness results first.
 Before presenting our hardness result for (1, g, 2g + 1)-SAT in Section 4, we take a brief "polymorphic" detour in Section 3, proving the non-existence of a simple gadget reduction from 3-SAT to (1, g, 2g + 1)-SAT, and also commenting on the general principle underlying our hardness result.
 This principle is governed by the lack of "weak polymorphisms" of large arities, and is described in detail in a self-contained Appendix A at the end of the paper.
 We present the extension of our hardness results to hypergraph discrepancy (Theorem 1.2) in Section 5, where we also show how to ensure that all variables appearing in a constraint are distinct.
 We give the application to hereditary discrepancy in Section 6, and finally we end with some concluding remarks in Section 8.